Network neuroscience: Obsessive–compulsive personality disorder

 Obsessive–compulsive personality disorder (OCPD) is a personality disorder where the need for perfectionism in all aspects of life takes precedence.
 Despite the fact that OCPD is the most common personality disorder in the general population, published studies looking at the brain correlates of this disorder are practically nonexistent.
 In a recent study, ten individuals diagnosed with OCPD and ten healthy controls underwent a clinical assessment interview and a resting-state functional magnetic resonance imaging (fMRI) acquisition.
 The results show that OCPD patients presented an increased functional connectivity in the precuneus (i.e., a posterior node of the DMN), known to be involved in the retrieval manipulation of past events in order to solve current problems and develop plans for the future.
 These results suggest that this key node of the DMN may play an important role in OCPD.
 OCPD patients exhibit altered spontaneous neural activity as compared to healthy controls in multiple brain regions, which may reflect different characteristic symptoms of OCPD pathophysiology, including cognitive inflexibility, excessive self-control, lower empathy, and visual attention bias.

+Interoception and brain–body interactions

+Interoception refers to the set of sensory processes through which the nervous system monitors the internal state of the body.
+Operating mostly at non-conscious levels, interoception emerges from the coordinated activity of distributed brain–body networks that integrate peripheral physiological signals.
+These signals are relayed through hierarchical and parallel pathways to interconnected brain subregions, where they are jointly processed to form a coherent and highly precise representation of bodily physiology.

+Interoceptive information reaches the brain through a diversity of neural pathways, reflecting the multiplex and distributed nature of brain–body communication.

+Brain–heart interactions

+Brain–heart interactions exemplify large-scale brain–body coupling arising from dynamic, bidirectional exchanges between neural networks and cardiac control systems.
+These interactions are mediated by distributed circuits linking cortical and subcortical brain networks with brainstem autonomic pathways, supporting functions such as homeostatic regulation, emotion, and cognitive control.
+Quantifying brain–heart interactions therefore require network-level methodologies that capture multivariate and directional dependencies, including graph-based analyses, multilayer and temporal networks, and information-theoretic or causal models.
+These approaches enable the characterization of how cardiac dynamics shape brain network organization—and vice versa—across cognitive states and pathological conditions.